kleotan901/workflow_master/README.md

 - After loading data from fixture you can use following superuser:
   - Login: `admin`
   - Password: `Qay12345`

+## Configuration

+The project uses environment variables for configuration.
+Please follow these steps to set up the required configuration files.

+### `.env` and `.env_sample` File

+The .env file is used to store sensitive information and configuration variables that are necessary for the project to function properly.

+The .env_sample file serves as a template or example for the .env file.
+It includes the necessary variables and their expected format, but with placeholder values.

+ To configure the project:

+- Locate the .env_sample file in the project's root directory.
+- Duplicate the .env_sample file and rename the duplicated file to .env.
+- Open the .env file and replace the placeholder values with the actual configuration values specific to your setup.

+Remember to keep the .env file secure and avoid sharing it publicly or committing it to version control systems.

 ## Features

 * Authorization functionality for Worker/User